IgorFariasValentim/IgorFariasValentim/README.md

 ## 👨‍💻 About me

 I am a **Full-Stack Developer** and **Web Designer** based in Fortaleza, CE, passionate about building robust, efficient, and scalable applications.
-I have a technical degree in Systems Development, I'm currently **studying Cybersecurity**, and I am constantly evolving — exploring the modern web ecosystem and integrating **Artificial Intelligence** for automation and process improvement.
+I hold a technical degree in Systems Development and am currently pursuing **two technologist degrees — in Cybersecurity and in Artificial Intelligence** — while constantly exploring the modern web ecosystem and integrating **AI** for automation and process improvement.

 I care about the full picture: from the **design and interface** of a product to its **back-end architecture and security**.
 When I'm not focused on programming, I like to keep my body and mind active.
 I practice **calisthenics** and enjoy solving **Rubik's cubes**.
 I also have a strong creative side, dedicating my free time to **drawing** and editing **videos and photos**!

+> 🎓 **Education:**
+> • Technologist in Artificial Intelligence — UNIFOR (in progress, 2028) · Full CEBAS scholarship
+> • Technologist in Cybersecurity — UNIASSELVI (in progress, 2028)
-> 🎓 **Education:** Systems Development Technician (EEEP Comendador Miguel Gurgel)
+> • Systems Development Technician — EEEP Comendador Miguel Gurgel
+>
 > 🗣️ **Languages:** Portuguese (Native) | English (Intermediate — in progress)
 > 🎯 **Objective:** Junior/Trainee Full-Stack Developer